the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/newbro/guide.md

 ## Requirements

-TDF uses a progress system Starter, Basic, Elite, Elite Gold are the different tiers you can achieve on your ship specific skills.
-You can see your current status for each ship on the skill page.
-The target level displayed for each skill is what is required to reach the next tier.
+TDF uses a progress system for pilots, Starter, Basic, Elite & Elite Gold are the different tiers you can achieve on your ship specific skills.
+You can see your current skill tiers for each ship on the [Skill Page](/skills).
+The target level displayed for each skill is what is required to reach the next tier, while the actual level is displayed on the left.

+Due to our [upgrade policy](/guide/upgrade), we highly recommend pilots to create an incursion alt when first joining TDF.

 ### DPS